bravo-kernel/generator-feathers-plus/docs/get-started/README.md

 - **services/users** contains code for the users service.

-    - **users.service/?s** configures the service.
+    - **users.service.js** configures the service.
-    - **users.hooks.?s** identifies the hooks to be used with the service.
+    - **users.hooks.js** identifies the hooks to be used with the service.
-    - **users.schema.?s** contains the database agnostic JSON-schema model for the service.
+    - **users.schema.js** contains the database agnostic JSON-schema model for the service.
     When a service is initially created. the module contains an empty model as no model has yet been defined.
-    - **users.mongo.?s, users.mongoose.?s, users.sequelize.?s** contain the JSON-schema model
+    - **users.mongo.js, users.mongoose.js, users.sequelize.js** contain the JSON-schema model
-    in users.schema.?s converted to a MongoDB, Mongoose or Sequelize model.
+    in users.schema.js converted to a MongoDB, Mongoose or Sequelize model.
-    - **users.validate.?s** contains schemas to validate data for create, patch and update service calls.
+    - **users.validate.js** contains schemas to validate data for create, patch and update service calls.
     - **users.interface.ts** contains a TypeScript interface describing a single `user` entity.

-- **authentication.?s** contains the authentication code.
+- **authentication.js** contains the authentication code.

-- **mongoose.?s** configures the Mongoose adapter.
+- **mongoose.js** configures the Mongoose adapter.
-knex.?s, mongodb.?s, rethinkdb.?s, sequelize.?s and sequelize-mssql.?s models would also be created as needed.
+knex.js, mongodb.js, rethinkdb.js, sequelize.js and sequelize-mssql.js models would also be created as needed.

 - **test/service/users.test.?s** tests the service can be started.